 Coronaviruses can live on surfaces for hours in the right environment, according to the National Institutes of Health).
 So how can workplaces effectively clean and disinfect their spaces?

 1. Clean Surfaces With Approved Disinfectants

-Professor Mary Louise McLaws, COVID-19 advisor to WHO, recommends practicing a two-step preventive measure of cleaning of visibly dirty surfaces followed by disinfection.
+Professor Mary Louise McLaws, who was a COVID-19 advisor to WHO, recommends practicing a two-step preventive measure of cleaning visibly dirty surfaces followed by disinfection.

 Disinfectant Solution Options:

 - Diluted Bleach Mixture: 5 tablespoons (1/3rd cup) bleach per gallon of water or 4 teaspoons bleach per quart of water

 - Alcohol Solutions: Must contain at least 70 percent alcohol.

 - EPA-Registered Disinfectants: Click here for a list.